Pasta e Broccoli – Nonna’s Creamy Italian Broccoli Pasta

-A white bowl with a mound of spaghetti tossed in a broccoli and cheese sauce.
+A white bowl of linguine with a broccoli sauce.

 Ingredients photo of broccoli, onion, garlic, olive oil, grated romano cheese, red pepper flakes and spaghetti.